 Question: What if I am in hospice care and I get better?

 Answer: Patients can start to feel better under hospice care because their pain and stress are both relieved.
 If you start to feel well enough to leave hospice care, we coordinate with your doctor.
-You can still receive palliative care services from Treasure Health.

 Question: Can you tell me in simple words what “palliative care” is?